Skip to main content

 Is Kyleena or Mirena more effective?

 Studies are not available comparing Kyleena to Mirena.
-Looking at each drug individually, Kyleena’s information states that the Kyleena IUD is over 99% effective at preventing pregnancy for each year of use.
+Looking at each drug individually, Kyleena’s manufacturer, Bayer, states that the Kyleena IUD is over 99% effective at preventing pregnancy for each year of use.
 Over five years, it is 98.5% effective.

 These IUDs are also reversible contraception, meaning that when the IUD is removed, you can get pregnant.
 Most patients are able to get pregnant within 12 months after IUD removal.
-Only your healthcare provider can determine which medication is better for you, taking into account your medical history.
+Only your healthcare provider can determine which medication is better for you, taking into account your medical history and other individual factors.

 Coverage and cost comparison of Kyleena vs. Mirena